slimnate/blog/_posts/2026-02-02-skill-progress.md

 # Real World Usage

-This project is currently used on my [GitHub profile readme](https://github.com/slimnate)
+This project is currently used on my [GitHub profile readme](https://github.com/slimnate) as well as my developer portfolio - ([nathanhoyt.dev](https://nathanhoyt.dev))

-I plan to use this project in my portfolio website as well when I get that project started ([nathanhoyt.dev](https://nathanhoyt.dev))

 # Lessons and Takeaways